 Grand Egypt tour is an in-depth tour of the land of Pharaohs.
-Visit Cairo, Alexandria, Luxor, Aswan, Abu Simbel and enjoy a 7-night deluxe Nile cruise on this unforgettable trip.
+Visit Cairo, Alexandria, Luxor, Aswan, Abu Simbel (optional) and enjoy a 7-night deluxe Nile cruise on this unforgettable trip.

 Welcome to the land of the Pharaohs!
 Flo Tours Representative will be waiting for you at Cairo International Airport and transfer you to your hotel.